 From Samara, get on Route 160.
 If you are at the main intersection in town with the beach behind you, take the road that goes to the west side of town (left).
 From there, continue on this road towards Hotel Samara Pacific Lodge and stay on the main road.
 After about 9 kilometers, turn left to stay on Route 160.

 You’ll pass Rio Buena Vista (small river in dry season) and keep going.
 You’ll pass a Ferreteria Coyote on your left and the turn to Barrigona is not too far ahead.
 Look out for an intersection and tree with a red B painted on it.
 It looks like this:

 The GPS coordinates for this turn is N9 53.546 W85 34.463.

 Once you leave Samara, the road is unpaved and when you turn left at the red B tree, the road gets really bumpy.
 In dry season, you can make it with a 4wd but in rainy season, it becomes one giant slippery mess.
 You can see what the road looks like in dry season below:

-If you are visiting in rainy season, you must have a 4×4 and we recommend it for most of the year for this area.
 We visited in February which is peak of the dry season and all the rivers were dried up or very small.
-But if you go during May – December, a 4×4 is absolutely required and I definitely don’t recommend going if it’s raining.
+Driving there was no problem in our truck.
+But if you go during May – November (especially September to November), a 4×4 is required and I definitely don’t recommend going if it’s raining.

 Horseback riding tours